aravindhk/QESummerSchool/Day-5/exercise-5/README.md

 1. QE-GPU *requires* OpenMP.
 2. You will have to specify where the CUDA Runtime is installed and its version and, in addition, the compute capabilities of the card that you plan to use. **Cards with different compute capabilities from the one specified at compile time will not execute the code correctly**.
 In addition you may run into wired error, be warned!
-3. You will have to disable the parallel eigenvalue solver.
+3. It is advisable to disable the parallel eigenvalue solver (this may change in the near future).

-This translates to this configure line:
+All these requirements can be translated into this configure line:

     ./configure --with-cuda=XX --with-cuda-runtime=Y.y --with-cuda-cc=ZZ --enable-openmp --with-scalapack=no